-What may have started out as a normal day for you may have turned devastating when your boss informed you that he or she was letting you go from your job.
+What may have started out as a normal day for you may have turned devastating when your boss informed you he or she was letting you go from your job.
 You may have felt shocked and unprepared for such an announcement and wondered what you did wrong.
-In the end, it may have been nothing to do with your job performance but simply issues with the company itself that led to your layoff.
+In the end, it may have been nothing to do with your job performance but simply issues with the company itself led to your layoff.

 Now, you know that you cannot meet your household needs without an income, but you also do not know how long it will take to get a new job.
 As a result, you may need to take stock of your financial affairs and determine what actions you could take to keep money issues at bay for as long as possible.

 The exact actions that may help you face this financial setback will depend on your specific circumstances.
 Still, you may find it useful to consider these following suggestions:

 - Create a budget: Your previous income may have allowed you to live comfortably enough that you did not have to keep a tight budget, but now, you likely need to keep an eye on all incoming and outgoing funds to ensure you do not overspend.

 - Address your debt: If possible, you may want to handle any high-interest debt balances to keep from accruing significant fees while also working with a limited income.